LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Introduction

 \section{Introduction}

-Radiation therapy, chemotherapy, surgery or their combination are commonly used to control the cancer in clinics.
-Compared to conventional 3D conformal therapy, modern treatment methods, such as intensity modulation radiation therapy (IMRT) and volumetric arc therapy (VMAT) focus more on delivering prescribed dosage to planning target volume (PTV) while protecting organs-at-risk (OAR)~\cite{Rifat}.
-Tumor proximity to these critical structures demands a high accuracy in tumor delineation to avoid toxicities from radiation therapy~\cite{lin2019deep}.
-To obtain the treatment plan with a desirable dose distribution, a physicist is required to carefully go through multiple trial-and-error iterations that tune the treatment planning parameters and weightings to control the trade-offs between clinical objectives.
-Such procedure is time-consuming and could suffer from a large inter-/intra-observer variability due to the different experience and skills of physicists~\cite{van2020automatic}.
+\IEEEPARstart{R}{adiation} therapy, chemotherapy, surgery, or their combination are widely utilized in clinical settings for cancer control~\cite{park2019imaging}.
+Compared to conventional 3D conformal therapy, modern treatment methods such as intensity modulation radiation therapy and volumetric arc therapy place greater emphasis on delivering the prescribed dosage to the planning target volume (PTV) while minimizing radiation exposure to organs-at-risk (OAR)~\cite{Rifat}.
+Given the proximity of tumors to these critical structures, accurate tumor delineation is crucial to prevent radiation-induced toxicity~\cite{lin2019deep}.
+The process of achieving a treatment plan with an optimal dose distribution involves meticulous iterations by a physicist, who adjusts various treatment planning parameters and weightings to balance clinical objectives~\cite{nguyen20193d}.
+However, this procedure is time-consuming and prone to inter- and intra-observer variability, given the varying experience and skills of physicists~\cite{ye2017collision}.